 A Lack of Empathy: Sibling relationships are supposed to be a two-way street.
 Sure, an older sibling might provide guidance and look out for the younger one, and the younger one will usually defer to the older sibling during childhood, but it’s supposed to be an equitable relationship.
 A narcissistic brother or sister expects you to coddle them in their feelings but will give a blank stare or become irate if you express yours.

 Never Accepting Responsibility: You know the kid that always blames their little brother or sister when they broke the lamp running carelessly through the house?
 That kid grows up and blames their parents and siblings for ruining their childhood and turning them into a maladjusted adult.
 Narcissists never take responsibility, in childhood or as a grown up.

-Always Being the Center of Attention: Narcissists are defined by their strong need for supply, which can come from their friends, romantic relationships, parents, and even siblings.
+Always Being the Center of Attention: Narcissists are defined by their strong need for Narcissistic supply, which can come from their friends, romantic relationships, parents, and even siblings.
 They’re attempting to get all eyes on them, even when it’s completely inappropriate, like your wedding or graduation.

 Typical Behaviour of a Narcissistic Sister

-Narcissism comes in several different flavors, and while narcissists have some fairly specific core traits, the disorder manifests itself differently in brothers and sisters.
+Narcissistic Personality Disorder comes in several different flavors, and while narcissists have some fairly specific core traits, the disorder manifests itself differently in brothers and sisters.
 These are some of the most common issues you’ll encounter with a narcissistic sister.

 Characteristics of Narcissistic Sisters